US Army SCORE Atlas B

 Cape Canaveral SFS, FL, USA

-Launch Complex 11 has witnessed the launch of 1 rockets, including 1 orbital launch attempts.
-While Cape Canaveral SFS, FL, USA, has been the site for 1086 rocket launches.
+The Launch Complex 11 launch pad has hosted 1 rocket launches, including 1 orbital launch attempts.
+The Cape Canaveral SFS, FL, USA launch site has been the location for 1111 total rocket launches.

 Cape Canaveral Space Force Station (CCSFS) is an installation of the United States Space Force's Space Launch Delta 45, located on Cape Canaveral in Brevard County, Florida.